MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 ## Before you use the audit log connector

 1. Microsoft 365 audit log search must be turned on for the audit log connector to work.
 More information: [Turn audit log search on or off](/microsoft-365/compliance/turn-audit-log-search-on-or-off?preserve-view=true&view=o365-worldwide)
 1. The user identity running the flow must have permission to the audit logs.
-Minimum permissions for this described here: [Before you search the audt logs](https://learn.microsoft.com/microsoft-365/compliance/audit-log-search?preserve-view=true&view=o365-worldwide#before-you-search-the-audit-log)
+Minimum permissions for this described here: [Before you search the audit logs](/microsoft-365/compliance/audit-log-search?preserve-view=true&view=o365-worldwide#before-you-search-the-audit-log)
 1. Your tenant must have a subscription that supports unified audit logging.
 More information: [Security & Compliance Center availability for business and enterprise plans](/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center)
 1. A Global Admin is required to configure the Azure AD app registration.